 Army Sgt.
 First Class Richard Stayskal knows about the Feres Doctrine all too well.
 In 2017, he was diagnosed with terminal lung cancer by a civilian doctor that his medical doctor had previously failed to diagnose.
 On top of learning he had a terminal illness, he then learned that he could not seek damages from the doctor who missed the original diagnosis.

 For more than a year, Sgt.
 Stayskal and his wife have traveled from their home at Fort Bragg In North Carolina to Washington DC monthly to speak to members of Congress and to testify about why the law needed to change.
-His hard work, and the work of other military service members in similar situations, has paid off.
+His hard work, and the work of other military service members in similar situations, have paid off.

 The National Defense Authorization Act (NDAA) was passed by Congress and signed by the president.
 It will allow service members to file medical malpractice lawsuits against the federal government for errors made by military medical personnel.